qBraid/QCHack-2022/README.md

 # QCHack 2022
 Please clone this repository into your qBraid Lab environment to get the most out of the challenges!
 If you need help please just reach out to a mentor.

+**You don't have to do all the challenges!
+Just pick one (OpenQasm, Grover, Quantum teleportation) or do one Amazon, IBM, Qutech, or Microsoft's challenge on qBraid to be added to the Using qBraid Challenge**

 https://www.quantumcoalition.io/

 April 9-10th 2022